Are you ordering for a School? Order direct from us for our Education Discount

 Bits & Bytes has been designed to be a fun experience for children between the ages of 4 and 11, whilst teaching them the basics of programming/coding logic.
 As such it is an invaluable teaching tool for primary schools.

-It is of paramount importance that schools have tools at their disposal to help teach children the fundamentals of coding given the changes by the UK government making it compulsory to teach children in primary schools in England coding from September 2014.
-This issue is compounded further by many factors.
-For example: many primary school teachers do not have prior knowledge of coding/programming, how do you teach children computer coding when they are learning to read and write, and there are more.
+It is of paramount importance that schools have tools at their disposal to help teach children STEM skills and fundamentals of coding, this is especially important given governments around the world are now making it compulsory to teach children.
+The problem faced by Primary Schools in meeting this requirement is compounded by many factors.
+For example: many primary school teachers do not have prior knowledge of coding/programming, how do you teach children computer coding when they are still learning to read and write, and there are many more.

-Following is a summary of the requirements of the National Computing curriculum commencing in September:
+Following is a summary of the requirements of the National Computing curriculum in the UK that commenced in September 2014:

 At the moment primary schools face a tough challenge complying with the new national computing curriculum.
 There are few tools and most of them involve considerable expense that most primary schools can not afford.